Madden NFL: Curse

 Prior to 1998, every annual installment of the Madden NFL series primarily featured Madden on its cover.
 In 1998, Electronic Arts selected Garrison Hearst to appear on the PAL version's cover, although Madden remained on the North American release.
-Beginning with Eddie George in 2000, the series has since featured one of the league's top players on every annual installment, despite Madden's opposition.
+Beginning with Eddie George in 2000, the series has usually featured one of the league's top players on every annual installment, despite Madden's opposition.
 While appearing on the cover has become an honor akin to appearing on the Wheaties box, much like the Sports Illustrated Cover Jinx, certain players who appeared on Madden video game box art have experienced a decline in performance or an injury.
 This run of misfortune for Madden cover athletes has been dubbed the "Madden curse".

 When asked about the Madden Curse, EA Sports' Chris Erb said, "I don't know that we believe in the curse.
 The players don't believe in the curse."
-Running back Shaun Alexander, who was featured on the cover of Madden NFL 07, commented, "Do you want to be hurt and on the cover, or just hurt?"
-Madden NFL 08 cover athlete Vince Young expressed skepticism, while Madden NFL 12 cover athlete Peyton Hillis attributed his subpar season that year to the curse.
+Running back Shaun Alexander, who was featured on the cover of Madden NFL 07, commented, "Do you want to be hurt and on the cover, or just hurt?" and Madden NFL 08 cover athlete Vince Young expressed skepticism, while Madden NFL 12 cover athlete Peyton Hillis attributed his subpar season that year to the curse.

 The perception that the curse is real has resulted in fans lobbying for their favorite players not to be on the cover, such as fans of LaDainian Tomlinson who were strongly opposed to EA Sports' initial decision to feature him on the cover of Madden NFL 08, so much that a fan created SaveLTfromMadden.com to voice their disdain.
 Tomlinson declined the offer, but later said it was solely due to contract negotiations.
 Starting with Madden NFL 11 EA has allowed fans to choose their favorite player for the cover.
 However, EA believes that many fans vote against their favorite player to avoid the "curse".
 It has become so prominent that bookmakers create odds on how likely an injury will occur to the player appearing on the cover.

 The injuries that Madden cover athletes experience can be attributed to the physical nature of football.
-Critics of the curse also note that several cover athletes had successful seasons when they appeared on the cover, such as Madden NFL 13's Calvin Johnson, who set the single-season record for receiving yards, Madden NFL 18's Tom Brady, who was named MVP, and Madden NFL 20's Patrick Mahomes, who won Super Bowl LIV.
+Critics of the curse also note several players had successful seasons when they appeared on the cover, such as Madden NFL 13's Calvin Johnson, who set the single-season record for receiving yards, Madden NFL 18's Tom Brady, who was named MVP, and Madden NFL 20's Patrick Mahomes, who won Super Bowl LIV and was named Super Bowl MVP.

 In December 2010, EA announced plans to develop a comedy film based on the Madden curse.
 However, EA Entertainment executive Pat O'Brien stated in October 2014 that EA is not working on a Madden curse movie.